Macmillan Professionals Excellence Awards

 The professional must:

-have worked beyond their core role to promote and support Macmillan, equating to for a minimum of four days over a year
+Have worked beyond their core role to promote and support Macmillan, equating to a minimum of four days over a year

 Nominations for the Henry Garnett Awards are now closed.
 Winners will be notified by 4 August and Henry Garnett Awards will be presented locally.